Find Schools

 Smithfield, RI

-Bryant University landed the #6 spot in the 2023 rankings for the best bachelor’s degree communication and journalism programs.
-Located in the suburb of Smithfield, Bryant is a private not-for-profit college with a small student population.
+With a ranking of #6, Bryant University did quite well on this year’s best schools for communication and journalism students working on their bachelor’s degree.
+Located in the large suburb of Smithfield, Bryant is a private not-for-profit school with a small student population.

 #7